-As of 2015, the number of Facebook employees has reached 12 thousand full-time staff, a more than 8 thousand percent increase compared to a decade prior and has gained a notoriety as one of the best companies to work for, due to perks ranging from dental insurance and paternity leave to free snacks and a gym membership.
+As of 2016, the number of Facebook employees has reached 17 thousand full-time staff, and has gained a notoriety as one of the most popular companies to work for, due to perks ranging from dental insurance and paternity leave to free snacks and a gym membership.
 In fact, according to the company-review site Glassdoor, as of February, 2016, 92 percent of Facebook employees would recommend the company to a friend.
 However, like many other tech companies, such as Google, Facebook has also been criticized for having a diversity problem.
-As of May 2015, tech positions, as well as management potions in U.S. offices are occupied mostly by men.
-Furthermore, over 50 percent of the Facebook employees are ethnically Caucasian and only 2 percent are African-American, which does not fairly represent American population.
-Seventy-three percent of senior level positions are occupied by Caucasians and only 3 percent by Hispanic-Americans.
+As of May 2016, tech positions, as well as management potions in U.S. offices are occupied mostly by men.
+Furthermore, over 50 percent of the U.S. Facebook employees are White and only 3 percent are African-American, which does not fairly represent American population.
+Seventy-one percent of senior level positions are occupied by White employees and only 3 percent by Hispanic-Americans.

 Apart from the company’s headquarters at 1 Hacker Way in Menlo Park, California, Facebook has offices across the United States from Atlanta to Dallas and from Los Angeles to New York.
 International offices include Berlin, Sao Paulo, Tel Aviv, Kuala Lumpur, Melbourne and Vancouver.